 FAQ

-Is a lower LOD always better?
+Is a low LOD always better?

 Does DPI affect LOD?